slatedocs/slate/source/includes/_attribution.md

 </aside>

 ### Authentication

-(This service is only available for install attribution platforms.
-If you are representing an install attribution platform, please <a href="mailto:support.integrations@chartboost.com">contact our Chartboost Partner Integrations Team</a> for a platform-specific API token and platform-specific secret to authenticate with this service.)

 To authenticate with this endpoint, you must generate a unique signature to be included as a header on each request.
 A string with the following template must be made.
 The signature is then created by taking the SHA-256 hash of the string.
 Note that anything contained within double curly brackets is a macro that is meant to be filled in by your server.